 Plus, if your family is on a special diet as ours is, visiting an ice cream shop or parlor isn’t a real option.
 You can, of course, find dairy-free options pretty much everywhere you go these days, but to find dairy-free AND low carb in an ice cream is pretty much impossible.

-Plus, you have the world at your fingertips.
 No settling for the one flavor that meets your needs at the ice cream shop — you can make pretty much anything you desire.